Belgian festival's decision to cancel a concert led by an Israeli conductor draws criticism

 Israel vehemently denies that it is committing genocide in Gaza, but has faced increasing isolation over its actions, including in the cultural sector.

-Israel’s ambassador to Belgium, Idit Rosenzweig-Abu, wrote on social network X that “there are words to describe discriminating (against) a person based solely on his origin.
+Israel’s ambassador to Belgium, Idit Rosenzweig-Abu, wrote on X that “there are words to describe discriminating (against) a person based solely on his origin.
 Racism.
 And in a case of Jew, antisemitism.”

 The decision to uninvite Shani and the Munich orchestra has drawn criticism in Germany.
 A music festival in Berlin invited them to perform at short notice on Monday.